-The formal definition of casual speech in general. quires that at least one of five contextual situations prevail, and also at least one of five nonphonological cues.
+The formal definition of casual speech within the interview requires that at least one of five contextual situations prevail, and also at least one of five nonphonological cues.
 We will first discuss the contextual situations, which will be identified as Context $A_1$ through $A_5$ .